BilaliSaleyInusah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner is used to change the user of hello file to betty 4-empty is used to an empty file call hello
-5-execute is used to add execute permission to the owner of the file hello
+5-execute is used to add execute permission to the owner of the file hello 6-multiple_permissions is used to add multiple permission to hello file